 They’re brilliant!
 Went to three of the four shows.

-What I enjoyed most is their wit and on-the-spot improvisation and changes they made between the two shows.
+What I enjoyed most is their wit and on-the-spot improvisation and changes they made between the shows.
 There’s so much subtle physical comedy too (especially from Tim) — the glances and postures; the timing of each phrase.
 So much confidence gained from years committed to comedy.
-Watching two masters of the art in action who are still good friends.
+Watching two masters of the art in action who are still great friends.

 Alexei Sayle was in a reflective mood at the Cockatoo Island Comedy Festival.
 He’s now an author but occasionally scores gigs, such as Miss Marple, which his agent said he’d got cause his new beard makes him look intellectual.